Azzbv/OpenStatsBomb_Player_Scout/README.md

 - **Sample Size**: Currently aggregates a subset of matches (default: 10) for performance.
 Future work will optimize for full-season aggregation.
 - **Physical Data**: Does not currently include GPS/Tracking data (not available in Open Data).
 - **Planned**: Integration of Expected Threat (xT) and Pass Clustering.

----
-*Created for professional football analytics portfolios.
-Data provided by StatsBomb.*